Watered stock: Criticism

+The ethics of stock watering have been debated.

 The practice of watered stock was sharply criticized by members of the Social Gospel movement such as George D. Herron and Walter Rauschenbusch.
 For example, in 1898, Herron said "watered stock is a method of high treason by which corporations forcibly tax the nation for private profit, and by which they annually extort millions from American toilers and producers.
 It is... essentially a system of violence, spoil, and robbery."